Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 -   Jailed players do not give monetary payouts when they are killed.
 -   Jailed players show their jailed status in the /res [playername] screen, along with the town they are jailed in.
 -   It is suggested you make a new town rank in the townyperms.yml called Sheriff, and give that rank the towny.command.town.toggle.jail node.
 Newly generated townyperms.yml files will contain this rank by default.
+-   There is a list in the config at `jail.blacklisted_commands` where you can set a list of commands which jailed players cannot use.

 ### []()Farm Plots